tig-foundation/tig-evolve/examples/openevolve/README.md

 ## Configuring Evaluation Metrics

-Edit `evaluator.py` to customize metrics used in the evolution process.
+Each challenge has its own `evaluator.py` located at `examples/openevolve/tig_<challenge>/evaluator.py`.
+Edit it to customize metrics used in the evolution process.
 Current set to return:
 - **avg_btb**: Average "better than baseline" - percentage improvement over baseline (PRIMARY)
 - **combined_score**: Score (...)
 - **eval_time**: Total execution time in seconds